 Ohio Car Insurance Rates With a Speeding Ticket

-Auto-Owners offers Ohio's most affordable full coverage rates for drivers with speeding tickets at $68 per month, while other insurers charge up to $155.
-Your rate increase depends on how much you exceeded the speed limit and whether it's a first offense or repeat violation.
-Speeding tickets remain on your driving record for three years in Ohio.
+Auto-Owners offers the most affordable full coverage rates for Ohio drivers with speeding tickets at $68 per month; other insurers charge up to $155.
+Your rate increase depends on how much you exceeded the speed limit and whether it's a first or repeat offense.
+Speeding tickets stay on your Ohio driving record for three years.

 | Auto Owners | $68 | $811 |